 Rauðanes Point in the far Northeast of Iceland is another unique coastal territory.
 This area is so remote and untouched that you might not even see a single person there.

 However, here you will encounter truly beautiful natural coastal rock formations – stone arches and other rock formations in strange shapes.
 One of the hidden gems and unique spots in Iceland for sure!
 Read more about getting there in this blog post!

 11. Canyon of the famous Glymur waterfall

-The canyon of the Glymuyr waterfall is definitely on the list of the most beautiful places I saw in Iceland!
-Did you know that the Glymur waterfall at 198-meters was known as the highest waterfall in Iceland?
+The canyon of the Glymuyr waterfall is definitely on the list of the most beautiful places I have seen in Iceland!
+Did you know that the Glymur waterfall at 198 meters was known as the highest waterfall in Iceland?

 Until recently, due to the melting of the Vatnajökull glacier, a new and higher waterfall has been uncovered – Morsárfoss!